-The development of floating offshore wind in the Celtic Sea has the potential to bring significant benefits to local communities.
+The development of floating offshore wind in the Celtic Sea has the potential to bring significant benefits to local communities, contributing to sustainable social development, skills creation, educational opportunities and investments in the supply chain.

 How Equinor works with host communities to deliver benefits for all